-The first thing to get your head around is that you’ll need to pay a platform to ‘mint’ (ie. generate) an NFT.
-And most platforms want this paid in Ethereum, a blockchain currency that’s a bit like Bitcoin.
+The first thing to get your head around is that you’ll need to pay a platform to ‘mint’ (i.e., generate) an NFT.
+And most platforms want this paid in Ether, the native cryptocurrency of the open source blockchain platform Ethereum.

-Ethereum is measured in ETH, and like Bitcoin its value fluctuates massively.
-When we started writing this article, 1 ETH was worth $2,751.61 / £1,923.66.
+The value of Ether (abbreviated as ETH) can fluctuate wildly like Bitcoin, another major cryptocurrency.
+By way of an example, when we started writing this article, 1 ETH was worth $2,751.61 / £1,923.66.
 Just five hours later this had changed to $2,560.92 / £1,807.47.
 So if you're expecting to project precise figures for your costs and profit, you may as well forget it.

 02. Create a digital wallet

-Go to the MetaMask website and click on the blue ‘Download’ button in the top-right.
+To create a digital waller with MetaMask, go to the website and click on the blue ‘Download’ button in the top-right.
 As we’re using a desktop computer, we choose the option to install the browser extension.

 Next you’re asked to confirm that you wish to ‘create a new wallet and seed phrase’.
 It’s not really important to know what ‘seed phrase’ means, but basically it’s a list of words that stores blockchain information.